-BMP Category Action Items Progress Report Updates (March 2018 - Aug 2019) Watershed Plan (Adapted from Table 6-6 of the Gunpowder Creek Watershed Plan) 1.Coordination with a) Coordinate projects with NKU and KDFWR See Table 2.1.1, Item 2a See Table 2.1.1, Item 2a and KDFWR b) Provide guidance on best project locations a) Identify areas along the stream corridor that are lacking vegetation.
+BMP Category Action Items Progress Report Updates (Sept 2021 - Oct 2023) Watershed Plan (Adapted from Table 6-6 of the G Sunpowder Creek Watershed Plan) 1.Coordination with NKU FILO Program a) Coordinate projects with NKU and KDFWR No information for this reporting period and KDFWR b) Provide guidance on best project locations a) Identify areas along the stream corridor that are lacking vegetation.
 2. Riparian Plantings b) Facilitate partnerships to promote reforestation, especially along stream riparian zones and on steep slopes.
-No information for this reporting period c) Plant vegetation along the stream banks.
-3. Bioinfiltration a) Locate opportunities for bioinfiltration.
-(3c) Rehabilitated ~500 ft of existing swale on the Gateway College b) Coordinate with landowners.
-Boone Campus.
-Included the installation of step pools and stabilization and revegetation to allow for increased infiltration and c) Design and construct bioinfiltration. prevent erosion (Figure 2.3.2). a.
-Locate existing basins with potential based on capacity, impact, and potential owner cooperation.
-(4) Installed detention basin retrofits at six sites in the 4.
-Detention Basin Retrofits b.
-Work with owners to secure grant money where possible. subwatershed.
-Locations included two basins on the Gateway College Boone Campus, one at Campion Field at the Florence c.
-Design and install the retrofits, overcompensating locally if necessary to reach the design target for the entire subwatershed, considering impact of BMPs.
-Freedom Ballpark, two in residential neighborhoods on Avon Ct. and Deermeade Dr., and one at Okerman Middle School (Figures 2.3.3 and 2.3.4). a) Locate opportunities for new detention basins in heavily developed areas that do not currently have detention.
+No information for this reporting period c) Plant vegetation along the stream banks. a) Locate opportunities for bioinfiltration.
+3. Bioinfiltration b) Coordinate with landowners.
+No information for this reporting period c) Design and construct bioinfiltration. a) Locate existing basins with potential based on capacity, impact, and potential owner cooperation.
+4. Detention Basin Retrofits b) Work with owners to secure grant money where possible.
+No information for this reporting period Reforms c) Design and install the retrofits, overcompensating locally if necessary to reach the design target for the entire subwatershed, considering impact of BMPs. a) Locate opportunities for new detention basins in heavily developed areas that do not currently have detention.
 5. Detention Basins b) Coordinate with landowners to allow construction of a new basin or obtain property to construct new detention basins.
 No information for this reporting period c) Design and construct the detention basins that provide channel protection controls.